JdeHaan2001/PDFMerger/README.md

 # PDFMerger

 # About The Project
-PDF Merger is a small Windows application where one can select multiple different PDFs and merge them together into a single PDF file.
+PDF Merger is a small Windows application where one can view PDF files and merge multiple PDF files into one.

 ## Build With
 * C#